-Non-Medicare payers have different policies so providers should check with these payers to determine their specific payment policies.
+Non-Medicare payers have different policies, so providers should check with these payers to determine their specific payment policies.
 Some payers require the reporting of only a revenue code and a charge; others may require CPT Observation codes - some allow the reporting of Medicare's G0378 HCPCS code.

 The Two-Midnight rule requires that patients admitted to the hospital are expected to be hospitalized over two midnights.
 When this does not occur, Medicare will consider the outpatient services provided immediately in advance of the admission as evidence of the need for hospital admission.
-The expectation of the physician should be based on such complex medical factors as patient history and comorbidities, the severity of signs and symptoms, current medical needs, and the risk of an adverse event.
-All of these factors should be clearly documented in the ED record to avoid any denials of the admission which is arranged by the admitting physician.
+The physician’s expectation should be based on such complex medical factors as patient history and comorbidities, the severity of signs and symptoms, current medical needs, and the risk of an adverse event.
+All of these factors should be documented in the ED record to avoid any denials of the admission, which is arranged by the admitting physician.
 Although the time a patient spends in the ED or observation prior to admission will not be considered as part of the Two-Midnight inpatient stay, it will be considered during the medical review process for purposes of determining whether the Two-Midnight benchmark was met and, therefore, whether payment for the admission is generally appropriate under Medicare Part A.

-In 2021, CMS continues to believe an inpatient admission is generally appropriate for payment under Medicare Part A when the admitting physician expects the patient to require hospital care that crosses two midnights.
+In 2023, CMS continues to believe an inpatient admission is generally appropriate for payment under Medicare Part A when the admitting physician expects the patient to require hospital care that crosses two midnights.
 The factors that lead to a particular clinical expectation must be documented in the medical record in order to be granted consideration.
-If an unforeseen circumstance, such as a beneficiary’s death or transfer, results in a shorter beneficiary stay than the physician’s expectation of at least 2 midnights, the patient may be considered to be appropriately treated on an inpatient basis, and payment for the inpatient hospital stay may be made under Medicare Part A. An inpatient admission for a surgical procedure specified by Medicare as inpatient is generally appropriate for payment under Medicare Part A, regardless of the expected duration of care.
+If an unforeseen circumstance, such as a beneficiary’s death or transfer, results in a shorter beneficiary stay than the physician’s expectation of at least two midnights, the patient may be considered to be appropriately treated on an inpatient basis, and payment for the inpatient hospital stay may be made under Medicare Part A. An inpatient admission for a surgical procedure specified by Medicare as inpatient is generally appropriate for payment under Medicare Part A, regardless of the expected duration of care.

-Where the admitting physician expects a patient to require hospital care for only a limited period of time that does not cross 2 midnights, an inpatient admission may be appropriate for payment under Medicare Part A based on the clinical judgment of the admitting physician and medical record support for that determination.
+Where the admitting physician expects a patient to require hospital care for only a limited period of time that does not cross two midnights, an inpatient admission may be appropriate for payment under Medicare Part A based on the clinical judgment of the admitting physician and medical record support for that determination.
 The physician’s decision should be based on such complex medical factors as patient history and comorbidities, the severity of signs and symptoms, current medical needs, and the risk of an adverse event.
 In these cases, the factors that lead to the decision to admit the patient as an inpatient must be supported by the medical record in order to be granted consideration.
-Although emergency physicians generally do not admit patients, the documentation provided during the ED stay can be used to support the need for admission when the patient is discharged prior to the two-midnight required stay.
+Although emergency physicians generally do not admit patients, the documentation provided during the ED stay can support the need for admission when the patient is discharged prior to the two-midnight required stay.

 The American College of Emergency Physicians (ACEP) has developed the Reimbursement & Coding FAQs and Pearls for informational purposes only.
 The FAQs and Pearls have been developed by sources knowledgeable in their fields, reviewed by a committee, and are intended to describe current coding practice.
 However, ACEP cannot guarantee that the information contained in the FAQs and Pearls is in every respect accurate, complete, or up to date.

-The FAQs and Pearls are provided "as is" without warranty of any kind, either express or implied, including but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+The FAQs and Pearls are provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 Payment policies can vary from payer to payer.
-ACEP, its committee members, authors or editors assume no responsibility for, and expressly disclaim liability for, damages of any kind arising out of or relating to any use, non-use, interpretation of, or reliance on information contained or not contained in the FAQs and Pearls.
-In no event shall ACEP be liable for direct, indirect, special, incidental, or consequential damages arising out of the use of such information or material.
-Specific coding or payment related issues should be directed to the payer.
+ACEP, its committee members, authors, or editors assume no responsibility for, and expressly disclaim liability for, damages of any kind arising out of or relating to any use, non-use, interpretation of, or reliance on information contained or not contained in the FAQs and Pearls.
+In no event shall ACEP be liable for direct, indirect, special, incidental, or consequential damages arising from the use of such information or material.
+Specific coding or payment-related issues should be directed to the payer.

-For information about this FAQ/Pearl, or to provide feedback, please contact David A. McKenzie, ACEP Reimbursement Director at (469) 499-0133 or firstname.lastname@example.org.
+For information about this FAQ/Pearl, or to provide feedback, please contact David A. McKenzie, ACEP Reimbursement Director, at (469) 499-0133 or firstname.lastname@example.org.